-To be eligible for the KTP scheme graduates need a 2:1 Bachelors degree in a relevant subject or a Masters or PhD.
-You'll also need the right to work in the UK.
+To be eligible for the KTP scheme, graduates typically require a 2:1 degree in a relevant subject, and in some cases a postgraduate degree such as Masters or PhD.

-You'll also need to make sure that you can demonstrate the skills and experience required for the job, as specified in the job description or person specification.
+When applying, be sure to demonstrate and evidence the skills and experience required for the job, as specified in the advert and job description.

-'The majority of an associate’s time is spent working at company premises, so being a good team worker is imperative.
-As the associate drives the KTP project forward, confidence, self-motivation, leadership and excellent communication skills are also very important,' says Dave.
+Dave adds, 'The majority of an associate's time is spent working at company premises, so being a good team worker is imperative.
+As the associate drives the KTP project forward, confidence, self-motivation, leadership and excellent communication skills are also very important.'

-Read more about the skills that employers want.
+Read more about the essential skills that employers want.

 How do I apply for a KTP?

-Academic institutions who participate in the scheme usually have a dedicated KTP office and they'll be able to help you find suitable vacancies and may also be able to help with your application.
+Academic institutions participating in the scheme usually have a dedicated KTP office and they'll be able to help you find suitable vacancies and provide guidance on making an application.

-You apply for KTP roles in the same way you would a regular graduate job, by submitting a CV or by completing an online application form.
-If successful you'll then be invited to an interview, which is typically conducted by the university and employer.
+You apply for KTP roles in the same way you would a regular graduate job, by submitting a CV or completing an online application form.
+If successful, you'll then be invited to an interview, which is typically conducted at the company premises by the supporting supervisory team.

 'Interview processes vary between universities, employers and the requirements of the post,' says Dave.
 'However, at the University of Plymouth we invite candidates for an informal tour of the host company/organisation's premises, followed by a panel interview lasting approximately one hour.
 This begins with introductions, followed by a ten-minute presentation with five minutes for questions and then a set of standard questions asked of each candidate.
 Finally, the applicant has the opportunity to ask any questions they may have.'